nguy/artview/docs/source/script_tutorial.rst

         app.exec_() # lock until all windows are closed

     So now we have the most simple script one would want.

     :py:class:`~artview.components.Menu` opens a file and

     :py:class:`~artview.components.RadarDisplay` plots it.

-But ARTview is much more powerful, suppose you want the following: Compare side to side two fields of the same radar.
-One can just add an other display
+    But ARTview is much more powerful.
+    Suppose you want to compare two fields of the same radar side-by-side.
+Simply add another display:

     .. code-block:: python